Children can benefit from sedation dentistry if they have one or more of the following:

-- It is recommended for your child to be given an over-the-counter anti-inflammatory following the appointment.
-Since your son or daughter will have an empty stomach, Tylenol is better to administer at first.
-Please follow the directions according to the manufacturer, and time it to give your child medication right before bedtime.
+- It is recommended for your child to be given an over the counter anti-inflammatory following the appointment.
+Since your child has an empty stomach, Tylenol is better to give at first.
+Please follow the directions according to the manufacturer.

 - If your child seems to be having problems, please contact our office at 713-436-4080.